 This is part 2 of an ongoing series called “Marketing 101”.
-In this series, we’ll discuss common direct response marketing lingo and break it down so it actually makes sense.
-In today’s article we’ll discuss “lead magnets”, or the basics of using a free “lead magnet” in your marketing funnel.
+In this series, I’ll discuss common direct response marketing lingo and break it down so it actually makes sense.
+In today’s article, you’ll discover “lead magnets”, or the basics of using a free “lead magnet” in your marketing funnel.

 If you’re here, it’s likely you’ve heard of the term “lead magnet” and and to know more.
 You may know it’s needed, but what is it, exactly?